leestott/ResponsibleAI/README.md

 3. **retrain_status_preprocessing_step** = True
 3. **update_deployment_deploy_step** = True

-Once the parameters were setted we have everything ready to execute the retraining process!
+Once the parameters are set, we have everything ready to execute the retraining process!

 ![Retrain parameters in portal](/docs/retrain_pipeline_parameters.png)